 Ayers Rock- Uluru- Kata Tjuta

-Weather in the Australian Outback
+Weather in the Australian Outback:

-How to get to the Red Centre of Australia
+How to get to the Red Centre of Australia:

 Our favorite way to reach Ayers Rock is on the nonstop flight from Cairns.
 That way, you can experience the Great Barrier Reef and tropical North Queensland beforehand.
 Then after you’ve finished with Uluru, fly onwards to Sydney or Melbourne to continue your travels.

-Where to stay in the Australian Outback.
+Where to stay in the Australian Outback:

-How long to stay in the Australian Outback
+How long to stay in the Australian Outback:

 Costs are high here, being such a remote location where all the food and supplies must come from far away.
 Therefore, we recommend staying just two nights before traveling on.
-Your time at Uluru will be chock full of touring and activities, but staying longer than two nights tends to strain the budget for most travelers so we feel two nights is best.
+Your time at Uluru will be chock full of touring and activities, but staying longer than two nights tends to strain the budget for most travelers, so we feel two nights is best.

-What to do in the Australian Outback.
+What to do in the Australian Outback:

 Being thoroughly developed for tourism, Uluru/Ayers Rock has enough to keep you occupied for several days.
 We like keeping our clients busy here, maximizing their time by doing as many unique activities as possible.

-The accommodations are located outside the National Park, which requires permits to enter so it’s best to go as part of a small-group guided tour.
-Touring usually starts in the early morning, stops in the middle of the day when the sun is at its peak (and everyone likes to rest in the air conditioning or by the pool), and then starts up again in the late afternoon and evening.
+The accommodations are located outside the National Park, which requires permits to enter, so it’s best to go as part of a small-group guided tour.
+Touring usually starts in the early morning, stops in the middle of the day when the sun is at its peak (and everyone likes to rest in the air conditioning or by the pool), and then starts up again in the late afternoon evening.

 First, we recommend going on sunrise and sunset tours of Uluru itself.
-The Rock changes color in different light, so visiting at these two times of day is the best way to experience and feel Uluru’s magnificence.
+The Rock changes color in a different light, so visiting at these two times of day is the best way to experience and feel Uluru’s magnificence.
 You can do a vehicle-based tour or a walking tour around the Rock.
-Get up close and touch the rock if you like, or stand back and admire from a distance.
+Get up close and touch the rock if you like, or stand back and admire it from a distance.
 Pick a tour that shows you the rock paintings, tells about the indigenous significance of Uluru, visits a sacred watering hole, or teaches the region’s flora and fauna.

-There are a few activities based only on the indigenous importance of the area, like visiting the Cultural Centre, going on a walk to identify native “bush tucker” foods, learning to make a dot painting or throw a boomerang (great for kids!) or… if you have ample budget and an extra day, head out to Cave Hill where you can actually meet and speak with indigenous people, see their art and learn about their culture in a more immersive and authentic way than you would at Uluru itself.
+There are a few activities based only on the indigenous importance of the area, like visiting the Cultural Centre, going on a walk to identify native “bush tucker” foods, learning to make a dot painting, or throwing a boomerang (great for kids!) or… if you have ample budget and an extra day, head out to Cave Hill where you can actually meet and speak with indigenous people, see their art and learn about their culture in a more immersive and authentic way than you would at Uluru itself.

 Another activity for those with more time is to go to Kings Canyon, which is worth an overnight stay.
-With great hiking and more stunning red desert scenery, Kings Canyon is for those who really want to get out and get active in the Outback.
+With great hiking and more stunning red desert scenery, Kings Canyon is for those who want to get out and active in the Outback.
 It can also be an overnight stop between Alice Springs and Uluru.

 Whether you are a couple, a family group with kids, or honeymooners, Uluru is absolutely worth visiting.
-The time and money you spend here will be returned ten-fold!
+The time and money you spend here will be returned tenfold!
 It is a spiritual experience just to behold such a giant monolith in the desert and having so many ways to do it makes it even more unique and special.
-And of course, no trip to Australia is complete without seeing the Outback, so why not do it here?
+And, of course, no trip to Australia is complete without seeing the Outback, so why not do it here?